 You must lodge an application for compensation within 6 months from the date you first consulted a medical practitioner for treatment of your psychological condition.
 If an application is not lodged within this time it may be rejected on the basis of being out of time.

-Workplace Psychological Injury Compensation Claim Process Brisbane, QLD
+Workplace Psychological Injury Compensation Claim Process Brisbane

 In order to establish an entitlement to such compensation you must prove that your psychological injury arose out of your employment, and, that it did not arise out of ‘reasonable management action, taken in a reasonable way’ by your employer.
 Consideration of the actions of your employer requires examination on a global basis.
 The law recognises that the employer is not required to achieve perfection in every action it takes.

-Some examples that may be deemed to be reasonable management action, taken in a reasonable way include:
+Psychological injury examples that may be deemed to be reasonable management action, taken in a reasonable way include:

 - Action taken to transfer, demote, discipline, redeploy, retrench or dismiss a worker;